tigefa4u/gitlabhq/doc/development/documentation/styleguide.md

 - Use inclusive language and avoid jargon, as well as uncommon words.
 The docs should be clear and easy to understand.
-- Use inclusive pronouns (use "we", "you", "us", "one").
+- Use pronouns that include the reader (use "we", "you", "us", "one").
 Avoid the first-person-singular ("I", "me", "my").
 - Be clear, concise, and stick to the goal of the doc.
 - Avoid acronyms, and if you do use them, explain them on the first usage.